-Here is specific information about each of the check boxes in Block 8:
+Here is specific information about each of the check boxes in Block 10:

-- Box A: Check Box A if you decide that you do not want a BVA hearing.
-It is not necessary for you to have a hearing for BVA to decide your appeal, and you will not be penalized if you choose this option.
-If you feel that you have already sent VA everything that the BVA will need to decide your case, including making all desired arguments in support of your appeal, then there is no need for a hearing to be held.
+- Box A: Check Box A if you decide that you do not want a Board hearing.
+It is not necessary for you to have a hearing for the Board to decide your appeal, and this is often the fastest option to issuance of a Board decision.
+If you feel that you have already sent VA everything that the Board will need to decide your case, including making all desired arguments in support of your appeal, then there is no need for a hearing to be held.
 In addition, a hearing is not needed if the only thing you would like to do is submit additional evidence in support of your appeal.
 Instead, you may submit such additional evidence, or at a minimum notify VA of its existence and request that it be obtained, without a hearing being held.
-If you check this box, do not check any of the other boxes in Block 8. - Box B: Check Box B if you want to appear at a live BVA videoconference hearing.
-This option allows you to have a hearing by way of videoconferencing where you will be at the local VA office and the Veterans Law Judge hearing your case will be at the BVA's offices in Washington, DC.
-Videoconferencing allows the Veterans Law Judge holding the hearing to see and hear you, your representative and witnesses (if any).
+If you choose, you may also write down what you would say at a hearing and submit it directly to the Board.
+If you check this box, do not check any of the other boxes in Block 10. - Box B: Check Box B if you want to appear at a live Board videoconference hearing.
+This option allows you to have a hearing by way of videoconferencing where you will be at the local VA office and the Veterans Law Judge hearing your case will be at the Board's offices in Washington, DC.
+Videoconferencing allows the Veterans Law Judge holding the hearing to see and hear you, your representative, and witnesses (if any).
 You will also be able to see and hear the Veterans Law Judge.
-Please note that a live videoconference hearing can often be scheduled more quickly than a BVA hearing where all participants (including the Veterans Law Judge) are physically present together at the local VA office. - Box C: Check Box C if you want to appear for a hearing at the BVA's offices in Washington, DC.
-If you choose this option, please note that VA cannot pay any expenses that you (or your representative or witnesses) incur in connection with attending the hearing.
-Having your BVA hearing by live videoconference (Box B) is usually less expensive for you, because you will not incur expenses associated with travel to Washington, DC. - Box D: Check Box D if you want a BVA hearing at your local VA office.
+Please note that choosing a live videoconference hearing will delay issuance of a Board decision in your appeal due to scheduling demands.
+This type of hearing, however, can often be scheduled more quickly than a Board hearing where all participants (including the Veterans Law Judge) are physically present together at the local VA office. - Box C: Check Box C if you want to appear for a hearing at the Board's offices in Washington, DC.
+Having your Board hearing by live videoconference (Box B) is usually less expensive for you, because you will not incur expenses associated with travel to Washington, DC.
+Please note that choosing a Board hearing in Washington, DC, will delay issuance of a Board decision in your appeal due to scheduling demands. - Box D: Check Box D if you want a Board hearing at your local VA office.
 If you select this option, both you and the Veterans Law Judge assigned to hear your case will be physically present together at the local VA office.
-Please note that because Veterans Law Judges conduct this type of hearing only on special trips, it often takes more time to schedule these hearings than a live videoconference hearing (Box B).
-You can check with your local VA office for an estimate of how long it may take before your case could be scheduled for a BVA hearing at that local VA office.
+Please note that this option will significantly delay issuance of a Board decision in your appeal due to travel requirements and scheduling demands for Board personnel.
+You can check with your local VA office for an estimate of how long it may take before your case could be scheduled for a Board hearing at that local VA office.

-HEARINGS BEFORE VA REGIONAL OFFICE PERSONNEL: A hearing before VA regional office personnel, instead of before a member of the BVA, is not a BVA hearing.
+HEARINGS BEFORE VA REGIONAL OFFICE PERSONNEL: A hearing before VA regional office personnel, instead of before a Veterans Law Judge, is not a Board hearing.
 You can request a hearing before VA regional office personnel by writing directly to the regional office.
 DO NOT use this form to request that kind of hearing.
 If you do, it will delay your appeal.
 You should also know that requesting a hearing before VA regional office personnel does not extend the time for filing this form.